BartMassey/one-way/README.md

 ## Acknowledgments

 Thanks to Bean for the excellent game idea.

+Thanks to Simon Niklaus for testing and for the help with Windows.
+The screenshot above is his.

 This game would not have been possible in the given time without the excellent Rust